-Jayme Holstein, MD, pediatrician at Takai, Hoover, Hsu & Associates, believes one activity in particular offers the most benefits:
+Jayme Holstein, MD, a pediatrician at Takai, Hoover, Hsu & Associates, believes one activity in particular offers the most benefits:

 “Read together, all the time and at all ages,” she recommends.
 “The best thing you do for your child is to help him or her develop a love of reading.
 Reading together increases vocabulary, offers valuable bonding time and helps build important skills they will need to learn to read one day.”

 Even when babies aren’t interested in sitting still, Dr. Holstein encourages parents to regularly expose children to books.

 “Let children who don’t want to sit still play with books,” she says.
 “Point out what you see in illustrations or ask children to tell you want they find.
 Let your child explore – turning the book over, flipping pages and looking through each of the pictures.”

 It can be easy to get caught up in what your friends or family members are doing with their little one.
 That “friendly competition” can quickly create stress for parents and even babies.

 “You know your child best.
 Play games and activities that you and your baby or toddler enjoy,” Dr. Holstein reminds parents.
 “If your child isn’t interested in something one day, just put it aside and save it for another day.”

 When it comes to planning activities for babies, parents shouldn’t feel pressured to find the “perfect” thing.